ctee88/nba-stats-app/README.md

 # Components
 See the relevant files for more detailed annotations.
 My project is made up of these parts:

-- main.py - Executable code to run the game is located here.
+- main.py - Executable code to run the app is located here.
 Control flow of user input is managed in this file.
 - stats_functions.py - Module containing all of the functions used to make the API calls, process the data and create the visualisations.

 # Limitations